GiDeCarlo/XGDAG/README.md

  python ComputeRankingScript.py
 ```

-The script will use the explainers to explain the models for the diseases specified.
-The gene rankings will be saved in the ```Rankings``` folder.
-The latter containts also rankings from additional methods (see paper).
+The script will use the explainers to explain the models for the specified diseases.
+Gene rankings will be saved in the ```Rankings``` folder.
+The latter containts also rankings from additional methods (see paper) used for comparison.

-# Analyses and comparison
+# Analysis and comparison

-After having computed the rankings (or using the precompued ones available), it is possible to use the provided notebooks to analyze the results and generate plots like the ones shown in the paper.
+After having computed the rankings (or using the precompued ones), it is possible to use the provided notebooks to analyze the results and generate plots like the ones shown in the paper.
 The notebooks ```comparison_plots_disgenet.ipynb``` and ```comparison_plots_omim.ipynb``` analyze the results on DisGeNET and OMIM+PheI datasets, respectively.
 Finally, ```comparison_plots_omim_vs_disgenet.ipynb``` provides a comparison of the results on both datasets.

 ## Contacts